DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

    }

 Where 'Modern' C++ is C++11 and later.
-More specifically, the current version of the standard.
+More specifically, the **current** version of the standard.

 It is possible to write code in any of these languages compile it with a C++ compiler and call it a "C++ program".
 This course emphasizes 'modern' C++.
 Although there is emphasis on newer language features, that does not mean that features released before 2011 should never be used.
+That would be impossible.

 Generally, C++ gives programmers many choices and it is true that some choices are preferred over others.
-We will try to make preferred programming choices clear.
+We will try to make preferred design and programming choices clear.

+You can test the level of support for the compiler you are using by attempting to compile these examples in your environment.

 .. tabbed:: tab_beginning_compiler_test